Wisbech: Historical

 A number of breweries existed in the town; the last one remaining is Elgood's on the North Brink.
-Established in 1795 and remaining a family owned business, the brewery and gardens are a popular location for tourists to visit.
+Established in 1795 and remaining a family-owned business, the brewery and gardens are a popular location for tourists to visit.

 The first half of the 19th century was a very prosperous time for the town and an annual average of 40,000 tons of goods passed through the port, consisting mainly of coal, corn, timber and wine.
 The surrounding land produced large quantities of sheep and oxen as well as wool, hemp and flax.
 Such was the trade with Denmark that a consul was based in North Terrace in a Queen Anne house sometimes called the Danish House.
 In 1851 the population was 9,594.
 It decreased to 9,276 in 1861 and picked up to 9,395 in 1891.
-A National Provincial Bank, on the North Brink and a Savings Bank was built in Hill street in 1851 (it later became a Liberal Club, it is currently the Horsefair Tavern) In 1853 the Wisbech and Isle of Ely Permanent Building Society was established.
+A National Provincial Bank, on the North Brink and a Savings Bank was built in Hill street in 1851 (it later became a Liberal Club, it is currently (2023) The Magwitch) In 1853 the Wisbech and Isle of Ely Permanent Building Society was established.

-Rope-making took place at the Ropewalk and tent-making also took place in the town at W. Poppleton's, Nene Parade.
+Ropemaking took place at the Ropewalk and tent-making also took place in the town at W. Poppleton's, Nene Parade.
 Customers included the visiting J.W.
 Myers circus in 1881.

 The Wisbech Fruit Preserving Company Ltd was wound up in 1894 and the site put up for sale.

 In October 1906 the first of the annual mustard markets of the year took place where the harvest of 'brown' and 'white' seed took place.
 Regular annual Buyers included Messrs Colman's of Norwich.

 The Wisbech Mustard market held on four Saturdays in October was claimed to be unique, in 1911 it had been running for over forty years.
 Buyers from the major mills and producers attended and traded in and near the Rose and Crown.

 Large numbers of workers were needed to pick fruit, in 1913 due to the great influx of pickers, the police had to find accommodation for 500 'homeless' workers each night.
 Until 1920 the train companies provided special rail fares for fruit pickers coming to the area.

 Liptons had one of their jam factories in the town in the 1920s.

 Samuel Wallace Smedley (1877-1958) bought the old Crosse and Blackwell jam making factory.
 Wisbech Produce Canners (formed in 1925), on Lynn Rd, was the first in England to produce frozen asparagus, peas and strawberries.
 The Wisbech Producer canners in 1931 became part of the National Canning Company.

 It was renamed Smedley's Ltd in 1947, later Smedley HP Foods Ltd and later taken over by Hillsdown Foods.
 It is presently (2021) owned by Princes Group.